Jess Reagan Moore

-Jess Moore has worked in and served the legal community most of his career.
-Admitted to the State Bar of Texas in 1991, he maintains a private law practice focusing on real estate, business formation and corporate law for entrepreneurs, family businesses, and small to mid-sized companies.
-He also serves as in-house counsel for a complex, multi-entity single family office and trusts located in Houston and Dallas.
+A native of Homer, Louisiana, Jess Moore has worked in and served the Texas legal community most of his career.
+Admitted to the State Bar of Texas in 1991, he today maintains a general law practice that serves entrepreneurs, family businesses, and small to mid-sized companies.
+He also provides legal research to lawyers for strategic planning, litigation or transactional analysis, case evaluation, and trial preparation.
+Previously, he was legal advisor to a multi-gen single family office.

 Jess has a deep background in operations, B2B and B2C sales and marketing, and writing.

-In the 1990’s, with venture capital from Warberg Pincus, Jess on a senior management team expanded JAMS Mediation, Arbitration, ADR Services -- the largest privately-held alternative dispute resolution (ADR) company in the U.S. -- beyond California to Texas, Georgia and the East Coast.
+In the 1990’s, with venture capital from Warberg Pincus, Jess on a senior management team expanded JAMS Mediation, Arbitration, ADR Services -- the largest privately-held alternative dispute resolution (ADR) company in the U.S. -- beyond California to five Texas cities, Georgia and New York.
 The growth primed the company for its acquisition of the second largest ADR provider in the U.S.